|Subscribe | What is RSS|

 Visitors are encouraged to arrive early and plan to expect traffic delays

 Yosemite National Park anticipates an extremely busy Memorial Day weekend.
-The park expects high visitation, especially from Friday, May 26, 2017 until Monday, May 29, 2017.
+The park expects high visitation, especially from Friday, May 25, 2018 through Monday, May 28, 2018.
 Visitors are encouraged to arrive at Yosemite before 9:00 am or after 4:00 pm.
 Once in the park, visitors are urged to park their vehicles at the Yosemite Village, Yosemite Falls, or Half Dome Village parking areas and enjoy Yosemite Valley by using the free shuttle bus service, bike paths, and hiking trails.
 Parking in Yosemite Valley is limited and parking is expected to fill early.

 All campgrounds on the reservation system are completely sold out for the weekend.
 The park’s first-come, first-served campgrounds are anticipated to fill early.
 There are a large number of campground and lodging options in the gateway communities surrounding the park.

 Tioga Road through Yosemite National Park is open for the season.
 Tioga Road may temporarily close at any time due to inclement weather.
 Services along Tioga Road are limited and commercial facilities are not yet open for the season.
 Hikers and backpackers are encouraged to plan for cool and wet hiking conditions above 8,000 feet.
 The El Portal Road, the Wawona Road, and Big Oak Flat Road are open to all vehicular traffic to Yosemite Valley.